 Office hours: Monday - Friday, 8:00 am - 5:00 pm

-- Bring light coat, and a few clothes for all four seasons.
+- Bring heavy coat, and warm clothing.
 You can also buy clothes while you are here.

 - Consider bringing recipes of native foods, small souvenirs from your home country, cultural clothing, music, and photos from home.